-I know that breakfast is the most important meal of the day, but honestly I (Kim) do not tend to eat it that often.
+I know that breakfast is the most important meal of the day, but honestly I (Dave) do not tend to eat it that often.
 I start my day early.
 As you can imagine, by the time I lift my head up from the computer it is typically time for lunch.
 That said, breakfast foods can be eaten any time of the day!
 Instant Pot Egg Bites are easy to make!
 They are also quick to cook (and clean up), and they store in the refrigerator perfectly.

 I wasn’t sure if the kids would be interested as they have never had eggs that look like this before.
 As expected, Harrison was hesitant.
-He did wind up eating a full egg bite but my little girl
+He did wind up eating a full egg bite but my little girl devoured FOUR.

 Go Wild With Your Instant Pot Egg Bites